EssyMwangi/insta-clone/README.md

 * Sign in to the application to start using.
 * Upload a pictures to the application.
 * Search for different users using their usernames.
+* See your profile with all your pictures.